telerik/teststudio-docs/docs/automated-tests/recording/pdf-validation.md

 ## Open Local PDF File

-Another scenario to validate PDF file is to open an existing locally stored file and validate its content.
+Another scenario to validate PDF file is to __open an existing locally stored file__ and validate its content.
 To accomplish this in a Test Studio test, you can use the <a href="/features/custom-steps/open-pdf" target="_blank">__Open PDF File__ step</a> from the Step Builder.
-Insert a valid path to an existing PDF file to open it during the test.
+Insert a valid path to an existing PDF file to open it during the test execution.

 ![Add Open pdf step in test from step builder][2]

+To open the listed PDF file in the browser and __continue recording__, choose the step context menu option __'Open PDF'__.
+Choose the browser to use and continue the recording session.

+![Open pdf from step context menu in test from step builder][2a]

+Once the PDF file is opened in the selected browser recording session, Test Studio recorder captures a __Connect to popup window__ step with the localhost address for the PDF file in the test and you can continue recording.

+![Open pdf from step context menu in test from step builder][2b]

 > **Tip**
 > <br>
 > <br>
-> If you have added the __Open PDF__ step without active recording session and you need to __record the verification step for its content__, you can <a href="/automated-tests/test-execution/partial-test-execution" target="_blank">execute the test partially</a> to the step, which opens the PDF.
-This will open the PDF file in the browser with attached recorder to it and you can continue recording the scenario.
+> If you have added the __Open PDF__ step without active recording session you can also __record the next steps__ using the <a href="/automated-tests/test-execution/partial-test-execution" target="_blank"> partial execution options for the test</a>.

 ## Control What Is Visible from the PDF File

-When a PDF file is opened in active recording session, the toolbar to control the PDF visible part is rendered in the page and Test Studio recorder has free access to it.
+When a PDF file is opened in active recording session, the __toolbar to control the PDF visible part is rendered in the page__ and Test Studio recorder has free access to it.

 ![pdf control toolbar][3]

-This means you can add steps to zoom in/out, change the displayed page of the document, set the zoom level from the dropdown, verify the value of the current set zoom level, etc.
+This means you can __add steps to zoom in/out, change the displayed page of the document, set the zoom level from the dropdown, verify the value of the current set zoom level__, etc.

 ![steps recorded against the pdf control toolbar][4]